 Dating apps can help or hurt but are pretty necessary today

-Nearly 60 percent of gay couples meet on dating apps.
-That’s 20 percent higher than heterosexual couples.
+Nearly 40% percent of gay couples meet on dating apps.
 There’s an added challenge for gay people meeting people in real life, as you can’t just know if someone is also gay without asking or flirting and waiting to see if you’re going to be rejected.
 Dating apps make it quite a bit easier to find dates because you know from the outset that you’re looking for the same thing.

 Pick the right app, not just the most popular one